Solar energy: What is solar energy - and how do we make the best use of it? - NIKIN CH

 Passive and active use of solar energy

 Solar energy has been used passively for thousands of years - especially in the orientation of buildings.
-In this way, the maximum amount of light and heat should be captured through the windows.
-At the same time, so-called "passive houses" must, of course, also have appropriate thermal insulation so that the "captured" solar heat stays inside.
+The aim is to capture the maximum amount of light and heat through the windows.
+At the same time, so-called "passive houses" must of course also have appropriate thermal insulation so that the "captured" solar heat remains inside.

-If, on the other hand, solar radiation is to be actively used, a solar collector is needed to produce hot water or a photovoltaic system to generate electricity.
-No matter what users choose, the panels or other components can be incorporated into the design of a building.
+If, on the other hand, solar radiation is to be actively used, a solar collector is required to generate hot water or a photovoltaic system to generate electricity.
+Regardless of what users choose, the panels or other components can be incorporated into the design of a building.

-Using solar energy - it's possible almost everywhere
+Using solar energy - it works almost everywhere

 With highly efficient new solar panels, the power of the sun can be converted into energy even in northern latitudes.
-Even the slightest irradiation of light is utilised.
-And mobile solutions have also been thought of in the meantime.
-There are solar pads, for example, which are an ideal way of supplying energy for outdoor enthusiasts.
+Even the slightest amount of light is utilized.
+And mobile solutions are now also being considered.
+There are solar pads, for example, which are an ideal energy supply option for outdoor enthusiasts.
 The pads are actually portable solar cells.
-They can be attached to a backpack or the roof of a car and at the end of the day have generated electricity for a mobile phone, camera or hot shower water.
-So solar energy is not only incredibly sustainable - it's also eminently portable!
+They can be attached to a rucksack or the roof of a car and at the end of the day have generated electricity for a cell phone, camera or hot shower water.
+Solar energy is therefore not only incredibly sustainable - it is also extremely portable!

 NIKIN - for a more sustainable approach to the environment

-Although at NIKIN we are primarily concerned with sustainable materials in the fashion industry and fighting global deforestation, it is important to us to think sustainably in other areas of life as well.
+Although we at NIKIN are primarily concerned with sustainable materials in the fashion industry and fighting against global deforestation, it is important to us to think sustainably in other areas of life too.
 We want to motivate people to rethink their lifestyle and possibly make it more sustainable.
-It is time to think about alternative energy sources than the conventional ones.
-One of these is the use of solar energy, which is gradually becoming more affordable due to technical progress and is also experiencing an upswing in Switzerland.
+It is time to think about alternative energy sources to the conventional ones.
+One of these is the use of solar energy, which is gradually becoming more affordable thanks to technological progress and is also experiencing an upswing in Switzerland.

 Back to the blog